The ESOS Act

 The Commonwealth government regulates the education and training sector’s involvement with overseas students who hold an Australian student visa through the Education Services for Overseas Students (ESOS) Act 2000 and associated legislation. which.
 This legislation protects the interests of overseas students by mandating a nationally consistent approach to registering education providers so that the quality of the tuition and associated services offered to students remains high.
 The professionalism and integrity of the industry is further maintained by the ESOS legislation’s interface with immigration law.
 This imposes visa related reporting requirements on both students and providers.

 CHC is registered with the Commonwealth government to provide higher education courses to overseas students and complies with the National Code of Practice for Registration Authorities and Providers of Education and Training to Overseas Students 2007 (the National Code).
 A description of the ESOS framework is available on the Australian Education International website.

 CHC is also registered with the Tertiary Education Quality and Standards Agency (TEQSA) which administers the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS).
-CRICOS is a searchable database managed by the Department of Industry, Innovation, Science, Research and Tertiary Education (DIISRTE).
+CRICOS is a searchable database managed by the Department of Education and Training.
 The CHC courses that are available to overseas students are listed on the CHC CRICOS page.